bastiencaillot/bastcoin/README.md

 -maximum number of coins in circulation is 7,000,000 and not 21,000,000 as bitcoin

--the target duration of proof of work per block is not 10 minutes but 4 minutes (however the initial reward per block remains 50 coins, and is therefore halved every 70000 blocks)
+-the initial reward per block remains 50 coins, and is therefore halved every 70000 blocks

--difficulty is recalculated every 700 blocks
+-difficulty is recalculated every 70 blocks

 -and lots of other things I probably forgot ;)

+EDIT:Following an error of powlimit in test version, I decided to modify the genesis block and to increase the difficulty and consequently to decrease (to 77 seconds) the target duration between 2 consecutive blocks

 ## acknowledgements 👏